 Once a revocation has been finalized DPSST will:

 Reporting an Arrest, Notifications, Surrendering Certifications, What Happens at the Policy Committee Meeting

 Officers are required to report an arrest or criminal citation to appear within 5 days of the incident.
 Please submit the F28 Criminal History Reporting form to

 email@example.com to satisfy the reporting requirements.

-When DPSST opens a case, the officer and agency will receive an letter notifying them of the existence of a professional standards case.
-At case open DPSST will also send a separate letter requesting employment investigatory or police and court documents.
+When DPSST opens a case, the officer and agency will receive a letter notifying them of the existence of a professional standards case.
+At the time a case is opened DPSST will also send a separate letter requesting employment investigatory or police and court documents.
 Some information may not be available due to court processes or contesting employment separations.
-DPSST will not proceed on the case until the employment or criminal matters are finalized.
+DPSST will not proceed with the case until the employment or criminal matters are finalized.

 Once all documents have been received, DPSST will review and determine if there was a moral fitness violation.
 Based on that determination, DPSST will recommend administrative closure to the policy committee, send notices of mandatory revocation to the officer, or prepare a staff report for discretionary policy committee review.
 If the case moves to discretionary policy committee review, the officer will receive a

-mitigation letter that explains the process, detailing when the date of the committee meeting and relevant facts being presented to the committee.
+mitigation letter that explains the process, detailing the date of the committee meeting and relevant facts being presented to the committee.
 The officer then has the opportunity to submit written mitigation for the policy committee's consideration and can also prepare to provide a verbal statement at the committee meeting.

 Once a surrender has been accepted by DPSST:

 Officers will be provided the opportunity to provide a verbal statement to the policy committee, attend the committee meeting as a member of the public, or view the meeting live on Facebook at https://www.facebook.com/DPSSTOregon.
 Officers wishing to attend in person or provide a verbal statement will be provided a

 document that explains the policy committee process.